markcurtis1970/graph-gcinspector/README.md

 # Graph GCInspector

 A simple how to for graphing the GCInspector pause times from Cassandra logs.

-The output of iostat is useful but its also nice if you can get it into a graph.
+The logs are useful and easy to parse out GC pause times from the cli, but its also nice if you can get it into a graph.
 The idea of this small repository is to show how this is done.

 ## Overview

 This repository is simply two scripts; one that parses a set of logs and outputs some data in a given format and one that parses the resulting data and draws some nice graphs.
-As most of my other repos, this one could probably be very easily improved.

 There's a few things that will need to be setup beforehand though, see below for details on this.
 Note this was all tested on MacOS.
 It _should_ work just fine on Linux, it's probably not going to work on MS Windows, sorry!

-Its best to use this to run against a set of logs *one node at a time* since the output will not distinguish which node the GC pause times are from
+Its best to use this to run against a set of logs *one node at a time* since the output will not distinguish which node the GC pause times are from.

 ## Setup